Skip to Main Content

 Feb 3, 1964

-A silent film recorded by the New York Police Department showing protesters at Board of Education headquarters and marching during the February 3, 1964 boycott.
+A silent film recorded by the New York Police Department showing protesters at the Board of Education headquarters and marching during the February 3, 1964 boycott.

 Feb 8, 1964